-Future Don Night is a night for families of incoming students to learn more about what El Rancho High School has to offer.
-This event usually takes place at the start of the second semester in our main gym.
+Rising Don Night is a night for families of incoming students to learn more about what El Rancho High School has to offer.
+This event usually takes place at the start of the second semester.
 Families have the opportunity to gather information from all the different clubs and extracurricular programs, participate in small workshop sessions, and speak with teachers and counselors.

-In addition to these opportunities, parents are involved in other committees and organizations on our campus when available in person, such as: School Site Council ELAC Booster Organizations WASC Focus on Learning Process
+In addition to these opportunities, parents are involved in other committees and organizations on our campus when available in person, such as:

+School Site Council

+ELAC

+Booster Organizations

+WASC Focus on Learning Process